Mynogs/PPV2-Simulation-System/README.md

 p+ is a free grafic simulation system.

-It has features that are otherwise known only from the commercial system:

 * Easy to use
 * A big set of librarys
 * A powerfull editor to create ceneric blocks